alexandertoepfer/cwe-shark-h/README.md

-This is a demonstrative recovery attack with which any low privilege user of the system can potentially steal user credentials and perform actions using a different identity, this works by exploiting the password reset feature shortly after a finished update cycle in combination with data containers for the attacker to map possible prng sequences to salts for hash predictions.
+This is a demonstrative recovery attack with which any low privilege user of the system can potentially steal user credentials and perform actions using a different identity, this works by exploiting the password reset feature shortly after a finished update cycle in combination with data containers for the attacker to map possible prng sequences to salts for hash predictions, the attack does not set off any data integrity measures, cyber forensics would only notice traces of the attack once the attacker is already using compromised credentials, making it hard if not impossible to identify the source.

 ## Summary
   1. Remove nearby hash salts by iteration of lcg parameters with known points in sequence